Related Post – Thorung La: The High Point Of The Annapurna Circuit

 Even when I did the trek in October of 2006, the “trail” from the pilgrimage center of Muktinath to Jomsom and on down to Tatopani was often a dusty gravel road that we shared with buses and jeeps and motorcycles; now a new road has been opened on the other side of the Annapurnas that allows you to drive right to Chame, the first section of the trail that used to make up the first week or so of the classic “back-in-the-day” Annapurna Circuit.

 Itineraries of Three U.K. and North American Adventure Travel Companies:

-Take a look at a new (May 2016) KE Adventure Travel offering – The Ultimate Annapurna Trek – and you’ll see that the idea of a circuit has been abandoned.
+Take a look at a new (May 2016) KE Adventure Travel offering – Annapurna Circuit AND Annapurna Sanctuary – and you’ll see that the idea of the actual circuit has been abandoned.
 Instead of Besi Sahar as the start point it is now higher up at Dharapani and once at Jomsom it is a jeep ride down to Tatopani.
 What has been added is an Annapurna Base Camp side trip.
 Not a bad solution to the road issue!

 Of the adventure travel companies mentioned above, KE was the only one to use tents instead of the guest houses or teahouses for the trek.
 Given the abundance of inexpensive and acceptable accommodation, sleeping in a tent will always be a poor second choice and way more trouble than it is worth.
 The new KE offering now makes use of the lodges.

 I have often used another U.K.-based one called Exodus.
 Their Annapurna Circuit info can be accessed here.
 Of the three U.K./North American adventure travel companies mentioned here, Exodus is the only one which still offers the full trek from Besi Sahar.
 See their map below –